gregorshub/cf-worlduniversityrankings-python/README.md

 # World University Rankings

 ## Project Goal:
-Investigate the best universities in the world.Investigate the best universities in the world.
+Investigate the best universities in the world.

 ## Motivation:
 Of all the universities in the world, which are the best?